-Check one of the following:

-I consent for my child to participate in the random chemical screening policy with OMSD schools for the entirety of the 2018-2019 school year.

-I do not give my consent for my child to participate in the random chemical screening policy with OMSD schools.
-As indicated by my signature below, I understand failure to participate in the chemical screening policy eliminates my child from participation in extra-curricular activities.

-Student Name (print) Student Signa Student Signature Parent Signature Date Grade

-If you have any questions, please call the school office.
+Check one of the following: I consent for my child to particip policy with OMSD schools for the entir I do not give my consent for my chil screening policy with OMSD schools.
+A understand failure to participate in the child from participation in extracurricu As indicated by me chemical screen y signature below, I Student Name (print) Student Signature Parent Signature Date Grade If you have any question s, please call the sch nool office.